arnaudin/arnaudin.github.io/_projects/autodesk-mobile-job-monitor.md

 content_layout:
   - section_layout: text
     content: |
       **Role:** This was a design-led visioning project stemming directly from user feedback and journey mapping observations.
-I designed the workflow, created mockups, and built a simple prototyope in conjunction with an Android development course I was taking at the time.
-(The app read static data rather than via a live API.)
+I designed the workflow, created mockups, and built a simple prototype in conjunction with an Android development course I was taking.
+(The app read static data rather than live via API, and was never productized.)

   - section_layout: 3col
     images: